cinemagoer/cinemagoer/docs/README.txt

 Everything you need to do is to run, as the root user, the command:
     # python setup.py install

+IMDbPY itself can be installed through easy_install and pip, with - respectively - these commands (as root): easy_install IMDbPY pip install IMDbPY

 If, for some reason, it doesn't work, you can copy the "./imdb" directory in the local site-packages directory of the python major version you're using, but remember that you'll not satisfy